supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Format.md

 > [!tip]
 > The semantics of the instructions will be given in the GATE exam.
 There is no need to remember the destination or source.

+Addresses are represented using Hexadecimal numbers.
+Hexadecimal numbers are represented by adding a `x` to the end of the number.
+For example, EAx, ACx, 73x, 04x, etc...

 ## Register Transfer Notation